TheSavageTeddy/TheSavageTeddy/README.md

 my specialty is coding in python in a sophisticated way, and also making random programs and tools. they are mostly one time scripts to solve ctfs challenges.

 ## PissedEmu team member (#1 aus ctf team)
-i do cryptography, a bit of forensics, currently learning pwn and rev. i like to do ctfs a lot.
+i generally do all categories! started with crypto, currently learning pwn and rev. i like to do ctfs a lot.